 Introduction to Attic Greek: Volume 6 (Units 18–20), with Leonard Muellner and Belisi Gillespie

 We have found that by meeting weekly, participants take just over two years to cover the whole content of Hansen & Quinn.

-We hope to start a new beginners’ group later in 2021.
+We hope to start a new beginners’ group in due course.